JoBdaT/RPS/README.md

 Only one user can play against the cpu.
 Enter your name into available name entry on the name entry page.
 Once you enter your name, you select rounds (3, 5, 7) to play, select your weapon.
-When you make your choice click "next" to start fight.
+When you make your choice click "next" to start the fight.
 After Win, Loss, or Tie is determined, you can click "next" to play the next round.

 **Name Entry**

 The first page is a form to create a user data/profile.
-The checkUser function was used to verify if the user data existed, and if not created the profile and stored in local storage.image of code
+The checkUser function was used to verify if the user data existed, and if not it created the profile and stored it in local storage.

 **Function player data**